mseminatore/TeslaJS/README.md

     -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server

-## mockla.js

-This sample is an Express app that mimics (mocks) the Tesla servers and implements the full REST API surface area.

->Note: the app is still basic and nearly always returns success results.
-It does not validate input parameters including
->the OAuth token and vehicleID.
-Streaming is not yet emulated.
-It does, however, now track vehicle state changes on the server.
->The goal is to eventually provide a web interface for both viewing and changing state values that are to be returned
->to enable sophisticated test scenarios.

-Usage:

-    node mockla.js [options]

-    Options:

-    -h, --help               output usage information
-    -P, --port               port for the server (default: 3000)

 ## odometer.js

 This sample retrieves and displays the current vehicle odometer value.